top of page

 St. Alphonsus de Liguori

 A Redemptorist did the same as above with the writings of his saintly founder.
+The English translation was originally published in four two-part volumes.

 St. Francis of Assisi